AishwaryaGhatole/solar-system/README.md

 3. After opening the code file in terminal, simply open it with VScode using `code .` command.

-4. (assuming you're in Local Terminal/VScode terminal) Install node package manager by using `npm install`.
+4. (assuming you're in Local Terminal/VScode terminal, with the appropriate file path opened) Install node package manager by using `npm install`.

 5. Once the 4. step is done, you'll see a folder named `node_modules` which has all the dependencies for running the code in your local machine.

-6. Now, in terminal(any with the appropriate file path opened) Use command `npm run dev`.
+6. Now, in terminal(any, with the appropriate file path opened) Use command `npm run dev`.

-7. You'll most see the localhost path link in your terminal.
+7. You'll see the localhost path link in your terminal.

-8. Click on the path while pressing CTRL key to get Redirected to the project `Solar System`.
+8. Click on the path while pressing `CTRL` key to get Redirected to the project `Solar System`.

 ---